maurice-schuppe/osxripper/README.md

 # OSXRipper
-OSXRipper is a tool to gather system and user information from OSX file systems
+OSXRipper is a tool to gather system and user information from OSX file systems.
+Currently it is supporting OSX versions 10.8 - 10.10 (Mountain Lion to Yosemite).
+Support for may be added as time permits.

 __Prereqs__<br />
 Assumes at least Python 3.4.3 is installed